awsdocs/amazon-lex-developer-guide/doc_source/API_Prompt.md

 Required: Yes

  **responseCard**   <a name="lex-Type-Prompt-responseCard"></a>
 A response card\.
 Amazon Lex uses this prompt at runtime, in the `PostText` API response\.
 It substitutes session attributes and slot values for placeholders in the response card\.
-For more information, see [Example: Using a Response Card](ex-resp-card.md)\.
+For more information, see [Using a Response Card](ex-resp-card.md)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 50000\.
 Required: No